Master Gardeners: What's trending for 2023

 Let’s go with this trend to put more good food on our tables, planting them among our petunias.

 One of the trends we liked to see was water-wise gardening.
-We all know we live in a desert and can't forget those high summer temps.
-They advise us to research what plants grow well in our area and explore water saving ideas.
+We all know we live in a desert and can’t forget those high summer temperatures.
+They advise us to research what plants grow well in our area and explore water-saving ideas.

 We can say the same thing about our Master Gardener food growing garden.
 We use small emitters to save water and heavy mulch to keep it moist.
 Let’s be more water wise in 2023.